microsoft/VSProjectSystem/doc/extensibility/property_value_editors.md

     </StringProperty>
 ```

-You should now be able to invoke your custom editor by using the arrow next to the text input field for your property and choosing "<MyValueEditor...>" from the list.
+You should now be able to invoke your custom editor by using the arrow next to the text input field for your property and choosing `<MyValueEditor...>` from the list.